MicrosoftDocs/win32-pr.pt-br/desktop-src/ADSchema/a-msdfsr-memberreferencebl.md

 ## <a name="remarks"></a>Comentários

-O atributo **MS-DFSR-MemberReferenceBL** faz parte do suporte ao serviço de replicação do sistema de arquivos distribuído (DFS).
+O **atributo ms-DFSR-MemberReferenceBL** faz parte do suporte do serviço de replicação Sistema de Arquivos Distribuído (DFS).